tengcharmaine/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.
 The `AddressBook` will be initialized with the initial address book state.

 Step 2.
-The user executes `find S0123456A` to find the person in the address book with the unique identification number `S0123456A`.
-The find command calls `Model#updateFilteredPersonList(Predicate predicate)`, causing the modified state of the address book after the `find S0123456A` command executes to be displayed.
+The user executes `find S0123456A` to find the person in the address book with the unique IC number `S0123456A`.
+The `find` command calls `Model#updateFilteredPersonList(Predicate predicate)`, causing the modified state of the address book after the `find S0123456A` command executes to be displayed.

 <box type="info" seamless>